Just in time for the holidays, check out at Walmart without standing in line

 “Check Out With Me,” a new program announced Monday, will enable customers to pay for items directly with Walmart associates using hand-held devices and stationed around the store.
 The new strategy is intended to spare customers the hassle of trying to get large items like Christmas trees and televisions through long and cumbersome checkout lines, though the service "is not limited to any one particular type of item,” a spokesperson for Walmart told NBC News.

-The program will be slowly rolled out in coming weeks and will be available in all Walmart locations by Black Friday.
+The program will be slowly rolled out in coming weeks and will be available in all Walmart Supercenters by Black Friday.

 The retail giant is also introducing an enhanced store app that will enable customers to pinpoint the location of a given item, right down to its exact position within a store aisle.